 - 2. Unpack the detector. - 3.
 Place the detector with its conduit/cable entries pointing downwards on the holding plate of the tilt mount.
 Secure the detector with 5/16-in.
 18 UNC x 1-in. screw to the tilt mount. - 4.
 Release the horizontal and vertical locking screws using the supplied 3/16-in. hex key, such that the detector can be rotated.
-Point the detector towards the protected area and ensure the view of the area is unobstructed.
-Secure the detector in position by tightening the locking screws on the tilt mount.
+Point the detector towards the protected area and make certain that the view of the area is unobstructed.
+Secure the detector in that position by tightening the locking screws on the tilt mount.
+(Make sure the detector is in the correct position).